Longshot AI vs Frase for Blog Content Optimization 2026: Which One Actually Delivers?

 | Enterprise | Custom | Unlimited |

-The Starter plan works fine for someone writing solo.
-At the Team level it starts making real sense for small agencies or in-house content teams.
+The Starter plan is workable for a solo blogger.
+The Team plan is where it starts making sense for small agencies or content teams.

 Best For

-- Solopreneurs who need an all-in-one drafting partner
+- Solopreneurs who want an all-in-one drafting assistant

-- Anyone who's been bitten by AI hallucinations and wants a safety net
+- Anyone burned by AI hallucinations and wanting a safety net

 Frase Overview

-Frase has been the gold standard for SEO content briefs for a few years, and in 2026 it's still earning that reputation.
-It doesn't try to be a jack-of-all-trades—it focuses on helping you understand what's ranking for your keyword, then helping you match or beat it.
+Frase has been the go-to tool for SEO content briefs for a few years now, and in 2026 it's still earning that reputation.
+It doesn't try to be everything — it's focused on helping you understand what the top-ranking content looks like for any keyword, then helping you match or beat it.

 Key Features

-SERP Analysis is Frase's real superpower.
-Type in a keyword and it pulls the top 20 results, analyzing their headings, word counts, the questions they answer, the topics they hit.
-You get a competitive baseline before you write anything.
-This feature alone has probably saved me 3–4 hours per week when I'm using it consistently.
+SERP Analysis is where Frase genuinely shines.
+Type in a target keyword and Frase pulls in the top 20 results, analyzes their headings, word counts, questions they answer, and topics they cover.
+It gives you a competitive baseline before you write a single sentence.
+This alone has saved me probably 3–4 hours of manual research per week when I'm running it consistently.

-Content Briefs are what Frase is built around, and they're solid.
-The brief tool aggregates competitor headings, questions from forums and featured snippets, stats, and key topics—all organized so you can hand it to a writer or use it yourself.
-A well-built Frase brief can do the job of what used to need a dedicated content strategist for smaller operations.
-That's not nothing.
+Content Briefs are Frase's core product, and they're thorough.
+The brief builder aggregates competitor headings, relevant questions from forums and PAA boxes, stats, and key topics — all organized in a format you can hand off to a writer or use yourself.
+Fun fact: a well-built Frase brief can replace what used to require a dedicated content strategist for smaller operations.

-Real-time Optimization Scoring grades your draft against top-ranking competitors and shows you which topics and keywords to work in.
-It's more detailed and way more useful than what Longshot offers.
+Content Optimization Score grades your draft in real time against the top-ranking competitors, showing you which topics and keywords to work in.
+It's more granular and more useful than Longshot's equivalent.

-The AI Writer inside Frase is solid for generating section drafts, intros, and meta descriptions—but it's clearly secondary.
-Frase knows what it is, and I respect that more than tools trying to do everything and mastering nothing.
+The AI Writer inside Frase is decent for generating section drafts, introductions, and meta descriptions — but it's clearly the secondary feature.
+Frase knows what it is, and I respect that more than tools that try to be everything and do nothing well.

 Frase Pricing (2026)